 How do I file my Return of Income?

-This may be submitted either physically or online.
+This may be submitted online.
 The benefit of submitting the Return online is that the Return gets processed quickly, thereby reducing your wait for Refund amount.

 Prepared by – Niraj Mahajan, Tax Adviser, Email: firstname.lastname@example.org, M: 98 600 92 752

 (Republished With Amendments)